Finnoy Travel - Travel Stories and Reviews

 The most marked distinction between Finnair's short-haul economy and business class lies in the in-flight service.
 The cabin crew demonstrated a commendable blend of friendliness and efficiency in their duties, fostering a welcoming atmosphere for the passengers.
 However, it was observed that the inbound flight to Helsinki featured a crew that was noticeably more congenial compared to the outbound flights, suggesting a potential variance in service level depending on the crew assigned.

 The flight journey included the provision of hearty meals, although the lack of variety was noticeable as only one food option was available.
 The meals were devoid of salads.
 A noted difference in service was observed, with the outbound flight providing a straightforward meal service.
-In contrast, the inbound flight offered a more personalized touch as the crew took the time to explain the meal components in a friendly manner.
+In contrast, the inbound flight offered a more personalised touch and personalised components in a friendly manner.
 The redeeming aspect was the exceptional taste of both meals.

 Business class meaal